 "To me, taste is just one dimension of food and not even the most interesting.
 I'm also into nutrition, history, politics, and other angles," Malloy says.
 "I write about food for a lot of reasons, but mostly because food is the cultural topic of today that carries the most weight."

-His first real story was a profile of the formidable chef and author Maricel Presilla, which he wrote for the Boston Globe.
+His first real story was a profile of the formidable chef and author Maricel Presilla, which he wrote for the Boston Globe in 2012.
 "It remains one of the trickiest interviews I ever conducted," he laughs, describing the culinary powerhouse infamous for taking charge of interviews and leaving journalists shell-shocked in her wake.

 In his time writing, he has done editorial internships with Boston magazine and Bon Appétit.
 He has written and photographed for the likes of The Boston Globe, Men’s Health, TimeOut New York, Modern Farmer, New Jersey Monthly, Edible Jersey, Saveur, Serious Eats, and others.